Wiretaps against Palestinians are wrong, Israeli ex-spies tell Netanyahu

 Several were interviewed anonymously by Yedioth and by Israel's Army Radio, however, and complained about what they described as the abusive gathering of Palestinians' private information - for example, sexual preferences or health problems "that might be used to extort people into becoming informants".

-Netanyahu's office had no immediate comment on the protest letter.
-There was praise for it from the U.S.-backed Palestinian administration, which has pursued uneasy West Bank security coordination with Israel even as peacemaking remains stalled.

-"If there are, among the Israelis, 43 soldiers who reject the idea of occupation, we view this as a moral act," Palestinian security services' spokesman Adnan Damiri said.
-"We salute humanitarian ideas like this toward an oppressed people."
+Israeli authorities require court authorisation to spy on its own citizens, including its 20 percent Arab minority, but are freer when it comes to Palestinians.

-Yedioth said the letter was unrelated to Israel's July-August war in Islamist Hamas-controlled Gaza, in which around 2,100 Palestinians, mostly civilians, died.
-But some of the protesters rued their contribution to earlier air strikes on Palestinian militant chiefs which harmed innocent bystanders.
+Yedioth said the letter was unrelated to the recent Gaza war, in which some 2,100 Palestinians, most civilians, died.
+But some of the protesters rued their contribution to earlier air strikes on militant chiefs that harmed innocent bystanders.

 "We now understand that the responsibility is not just that of the soldier standing at the checkpoint, the soldier who squeezes the trigger," one signatory, identified as a Unit 8200 reserve captain, told Army Radio.
 "We have responsibility."